Actively Recruiting

 - Age 18 years or older

-- Confirmed diagnosis of relapsed, progressive, or refractory aggressive B-cell non-Hodgkin lymphoma types listed, including diffuse large B-cell lymphoma subtypes, high-grade B-cell lymphoma, and related forms
+- Confirmed diagnosis of relapsed, progressive, or refractory aggressive B-cell non-Hodgkin lymphoma following one or two prior standard therapies, including specific subtypes such as diffuse large B-cell lymphoma, high-grade B-cell lymphoma, and others as listed

-- Measurable disease by PET-CT with at least one lesion larger than 1.5 cm
+- Measurable disease by PET-CT with at least one lesion greater than 1.5 cm in diameter

 - Potential eligibility for CAR T-cell therapy as determined by treating physician

-- Hemoglobin greater than 7.0 g/dL within 14 days prior to registration
+- Hemoglobin level greater than 7.0 g/dL within 14 days prior to registration

-- Absolute neutrophil count at least 1000/mcL within 14 days prior to registration
+- Absolute neutrophil count of at least 1000/mcL within 14 days prior to registration

-- Platelet count at least 75,000/mcL within 14 days prior to registration
+- Platelet count of at least 75,000/mcL within 14 days prior to registration

-- Creatinine clearance at least 45 ml/min within 14 days prior to registration
+- Creatinine clearance of at least 45 ml/min within 14 days prior to registration

 - Two negative pregnancy tests before starting study treatment

-- Ability and willingness to provide informed consent and return for follow-up visits
+- Ability and willingness to return for follow-up visits

-- Agreement not to donate blood during treatment and for 28 days after last dose of golcadomide
+- Agreement not to donate blood during treatment and for at least 28 days after last golcadomide dose

 You will not qualify if you...